History of construction: Achievements

 The pyramids are chiefly impressive for their enormous size and the staggering manpower that must have been employed in their construction.
 The largest is the Great Pyramid of Giza which remained the tallest structure in the world for 3800 years (see List of tallest freestanding structures in the world).
 The engineering problems involved were chiefly to do with the transport of blocks, sometimes over long distances, their movement into location and exact alignment.
-It is now generally agreed that the skilled building workers were respected and well treated, but undoubtedly very large numbers of labourers were necessary to provide the brute force.
+It is now generally agreed that the skilled building workers were respected and well-treated, but undoubtedly very large numbers of labourers were necessary to provide the brute force.

 The methods used in the construction of the pyramids have been the subject of considerable research and discussion (see Egyptian pyramid construction techniques).

 Ancient Greece

 The ancient Greeks, like the Egyptians and the Mesopotamians, tended to build most of their common buildings out of mud brick, leaving no record behind them.
 However, many structures do survive, some of which are in a very good state of repair, although some have been partly reconstructed or re-erected in the modern era.
 The most dramatic are the Greek Temples.
 The Greeks made many advances in technology including plumbing, the spiral staircase, central heating, urban planning, the water wheel, the crane, and more.

 The oldest construction drawing is in the Temple of Apollo at Didyma.
 An unfinished stone wall was etched with the profiles of columns and mouldings, and the wall was never finished so the drawing was not erased: a rare glimpse into the history of working construction drawings.

 No timber structures survive (roofs, floors etc.), so knowledge of how these were put together is limited.
 The spans are, in the main, limited and suggest very simple beam and post structures spanning stone walls.
 For the longer spans, it is uncertain if the Greeks or Romans invented the truss but the Romans certainly used timber roof trusses.
-Before 650 B.C.E. the now famous ancient Greek temples were built of wood, but after this date began to be built of stone.
+Before 650 BC the now famous ancient Greek temples were built of wood, but after this date began to be built of stone.
 The process of a timber structure being repeated in stone is called petrification or petrified carpentry.